grafana/grafana/docs/sources/features/explore/index.md

 1. Use vertical slider to filter queries by date.
 2. By dragging top handle, adjust start date.
-3. By dragging top handle, adjust end day.
+3. By dragging top handle, adjust end date.

 > Note: If you are in split mode, filters are applied only to your currently active panel.